 The second way Marshall expanded federal power was by invalidating a state law.
 The question answered by this case was whether a federal bank could lawfully be taxed by a state.
 Marshall said that the US federal government wasn’t established by the states but by the people, so the federal government was supreme in the exercise of “those powers conferred upon it”.
 In order, then, for these federal powers to be supreme, they had to be immune to state challenge because “the power to tax involves the power to destroy”.
 From this point on, the federal government and its law were considered supreme over states and their law.
 In other words, it wasn’t the supremacy clause that established federal supremacy over states, it was a supreme court case.

-There is more that I need to learn about this topic, but what I do know and want you all to know is this: the “supreme” part of the supremacy clause clause has nothing to do with federal law being supreme over state law, it is about the Constitution being supreme over the federal government.
-And, if the federal government acts in a way that is not pursuant of the Constitution, states have a right to disobey the law.
+Always remember, if the federal government acts in a way that is not pursuant of the Constitution, states have a right to declare it void.
 If more states take this Constitutional expectation to heart, we’ll have more hope to preserve the Constitution than I’d previously thought.

 The Liberty Belle